tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 ### 1. Compiler

-[Compiler](https://en.wikipedia.org/wiki/Compiler) is a software tool that translates code written in a high-level language into machine code or an intermediate code that can be executed by a computer.
+[Compiler](https://en.wikipedia.org/wiki/Compiler){: target="_blank" rel="noopener noreferrer"} is a software tool that translates code written in a high-level language into machine code or an intermediate code that can be executed by a computer.

 - It converts the instructions of a high-level language into machine language as a whole.
 - The result of compilation is a binary file or an intermediate code file that can be executed by the computer.
-- A program written in a high-level language is called a [source program](https://tis-starlight.github.io/posts/computer-programs/#source-code).
-The compiler transforms the source program into machine code, known as an [object program](https://tis-starlight.github.io/posts/computer-programs/#object-code).
+- A program written in a high-level language is called a [source program](/posts/computer-programs/#source-code).
+The compiler transforms the source program into machine code, known as an [object program](/posts/computer-programs/#object-code).
 - Compiler identifies syntax errors in the program at the time of compilation.
 A source program containing errors cannot be successfully compiled.
 - A compiler can translate programs only in the language for which it is designed.
 For example, C compiler can translate only those programs that are written in the C language.
 - **Compile time** refers to the time taken by the compiler to process the source code and generate the corresponding machine code or intermediate code.
 Errors detected during this phase are known as **compile-time errors**.
-- [Compiled languages](https://en.wikipedia.org/wiki/Compiled_language) undergo a compilation process before execution.
+- [Compiled languages](https://en.wikipedia.org/wiki/Compiled_language){: target="_blank" rel="noopener noreferrer"} undergo a compilation process before execution.
 The compiled code is executed directly by the computer's hardware or a virtual machine.
 Generally, compiled languages offer better performance as the optimization phase allows for efficient machine code generation.
 C, C++, Rust, and Fortran are examples of compiled languages.

 <br>